 Application and Deadline

-Applications for IHS Discourse Initiative Research Awards and Sabbatical Research Fellowships are reviewed biannually.
-The next application deadline is March 1, 2020, and all applicants will be notified of their application status within four weeks of the deadline.
-Applications submitted after 11:59 pm EST on March 1, 2019, will be considered in the subsequent review period.
+Applicants will be notified of their application status within four weeks of the deadline.
+Applications submitted after 11:59 pm PST on the night of each deadline, will be considered in the subsequent review period.

 Unsuccessful candidates still seeking funding are encouraged to apply to our other funding opportunities.